 Intra-Cranial Fat (fat within the head)

 Exact measurement of your body composition verifies the efficacy of decisions made regarding diet and exercise.
 The result: Certainty.

 Have you ever found yourself eating at night when you’re not hungry or eating well past the signals of fullness - and wondered why am I doing this?
 At The Plourdé Institute, we call this self-medicating behavior.

 Understanding the dynamics of self-medicating behavior will help you identify your triggers (physical exhaustion, anger, frustration, loneliness, sadness, shame, loss, fear, anxiety etc.) and exchange unhealthy habits with new and productive patterns resulting in long term weight loss success.

 Entering a weight loss program and following a meal plan for many people means boredom, monotony, and an excuse to relapse back into unhealthy habits.
 Not so at Plourdé.
 We’ve combined the precision of Metabolic Research with mastery in the Culinary Arts.
-With the recent addition of Chef Tim Kline, we’ve created an expansive and ever-growing library of recipes that are both appetizing and metabolically tested for optimum fat loss.
+The extremely talented Executive Chef Sonny Weiss has created an expansive and ever-growing library of recipes that are both appetizing and metabolically tested for optimum fat loss.
 Good recipes can be found anywhere.
 Superb recipes that are backed by the metabolic research of The Plourdé Institute are priceless.
 Finally, great results can be achieved while being completely satisfied with mouthwatering food.